Effective Web Writing

 The sale comes second.
 The benefits of your product need to be subtly interwoven with great content that is of value to your visitor, or presented after his needs are met.

-For example, if I am explaining that you have to notify the search engines every time you add or modify a page, which is really a hassle, I would never fail to mention that “Site Build It!” does that for you.
+For example, if I am explaining that you have to notify the search engines every time you add or modify a page, which is really a hassle, I would never fail to mention that “Solo Build It!” does that for you.

 It is important to make your information scannable.